7thonda/Hostel-Business-Analytics/README.md

 ## Limitations
+1. The Fiscal year starts in August not January.
 I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis, There are still a few outliers even after the omission even then we can still that there is a positive correlation between both budget and number of votes with revenue.

 ## References